What to Plant in a Victory Garden

 Benefits of a Victory Garden

-While empty shelves and supply shortages we may experience today do not compare to wartime, it’s no surprise folks returned to vegetable gardening.
+While food shortages we may experience today do not compare to wartime, it’s no surprise folks returned to vegetable gardening.
 The goals today aren’t quite as ambitious, but growing your own food has become popular again.

 • Like then, it provides a morale boost, lots of healthy outdoor time and exercise—and the satisfaction that comes with being even a little self-sufficient.
-It’s very rewarding to simply experience the miraculous process that is growing food and say, “I grew that!”
+It’s very rewarding to simply experience the miraculous process of growing food and say, “I grew that!”

 • Growing your own food—even a little—also helps the environment; you’re using fewer chemicals, eating food that doesn’t have to travel across the country, and rebuilding your soil health.